BlogGame ideasCreator AdviceFeatures

-How to divide players in the beginning of an outdoor game?
+How to divide players at the beginning of an outdoor game?

 You’re hosting a large Loquiz event where all players will start from the same location, such as a conference room or a designated meeting point.
 To prevent overcrowding or confusion, you’ve decided that players should head to different locations within the game area.
 How can you achieve this using Loquiz?
 Let me explain.